Sony Alpha a6000 Mirrorless Camera Review

 If you’re like to read more specifics about the camera, click here for the Sony a6000 manual.

-The worry with most entry-level mirrorless cameras at this price point is that build quality suffers, but thankfully this is not so with the Sony a6000.
+The worry with most entry-level mirrorless cameras at this price point is that build quality suffers, but thankfully this is not the case with this one.

 The metal body feels solid, and offers an ideal weight for a camera of this size.
 I particularly like the rubber grip, which protrudes just enough to allow my big hand to get a firm, comfortable hold, whilst still letting my thumb rest in a natural position to change most settings one-handed.